AgriConnect/docker-ansible-django-base/debian/README.md

-This image is based on Debian 9 and doesn't contain PostreSQL and Redis.
+This image is based on Debian buster and doesn't contain PostreSQL and Redis.